ltrgoddard/thesis/temp.markdown

 emerges in the final paragraph of ‘A Note on Metal’.
 Sutherland derives a political content from this stance, describing it as

-> a conscious refusal of specificity, on the grounds perhaps that both
+> \singlespacing a conscious refusal of specificity, on the grounds
-> Pound’s and Olson’s seizure of specific cultural formations as the
+> perhaps that both Pound’s and Olson’s seizure of specific cultural
-> condition of unity led respectively to fascistic and egregious forms
+> formations as the condition of unity led respectively to fascistic and
-> of mythologisation of the heroic modern individual.
-Prynne’s vagueness
+> egregious forms of mythologisation of the heroic modern individual.
-> is thus a calculated form of resistance to political error, as well as
+> Prynne’s vagueness is thus a calculated form of resistance to
-> a resistance to the ‘tweezers and tropic catalogues’ of academic forms
+> political error, as well as a resistance to the ‘tweezers and tropic
-> of rationality cut off from any general purpose or general
+> catalogues’ of academic forms of rationality cut off from any general
-> understanding of their place in the world.[^304]
+> purpose or general understanding of their place in the world.[^304]

 \noindent For Sutherland, then, Prynne is both a proponent of accuracy and an opponent of specificity, depending on the exact context of each